-Ms. Maria Carnesi, Social Studies Chair K-12, can be reached by phone at (516) 434-3203 or via e-mail at mcarnesi@pobschools.org language learning are the 5-C's: Communication, Culture, Connections, Comparisons, and Communities.
-The interplay of these aspects gives our students a well-rounded educational experience.
+Ms. Maria Carnesi, Social Studies Chair K-12, can be reached by phone at (516) 434-3203 or via e-mail at mcarnesi@pobschools.org

-World Languages - Grade 6 Mandarin Chinese - French - Spanish
+World Languages - Grade 7 ASL 1A - Mandarin Chinese 1A French 1A - Spanish 1A

 At Plainview-Old Bethpage Central School District we feel that the study of world languages helps our students develop strong communication skills, 21st Century Skills, foster a love of learning, cultural awareness, and form strong bonds within their community and beyond.
 Our world languages courses are rooted in the 2021 NYS/ACTFL World Language Anchor Standards.
-At the core of
+At the core of language learning are the 5-C's: